txoof/PaperPi/README.md

 `curl -fsSL https://raw.githubusercontent.com/txoof/PaperPi/main/install/remote_install.sh | bash -s -- -b REPLACE_WITH_BRANCH_NAME`

 ### Manual Install for RPiOS 64 bit

+These instructions are not entirely correct as PaperPi no longer uses Pipenv.
+Proceed on your own.

 PaperPi depends on pre-built wheels from PiWheels to create it's virtual environment.
 Installing PaperPi.
 Several critical modules (e.g. Pillow) will fail to install correctly and cause **shed-loads** of dependency errors.